avastmick/dotfiles/.config/README.md

 ### TODO

 - [ ] $env.env-path file: remove redundant additions to $env.PATH and ensure that $env.HOME is used, rather than a hard-coded path.
+- [ ] Ensure that the `bash` configuration is up to date and that the integration to `atuin` and `ble` is working.
+Right now there are issues with the `ble` configuration where it clashes with the terminal theme.
+Look at [Manual Graphics](https://github.com/akinomyoga/ble.sh/wiki/Manual-%C2%A72-Graphics) for more information.

 ### Tools